 It is recommended that:

-Members should consider re-engineering their DGNSS to ensure required levels of service.
+Members should consider the provision of DGNSS corrections, re-engineering their DGNSS to ensure required levels of service as and when required.

 The intended performance levels should be specified (accuracy, availability, integrity, continuity and coverage).

 The results of investigations of alternative development routes for IALA DGNSS e.g. software RSIM, VRS and SBAS integration should be considered, in terms of cost, technical and regulatory suitability.